-Name of Intern: Assignment: 1 st 2 nd Please complete this for Experiences by the en - linator of Field and Clinical Name: e lasi t name Semester/Y /ear: School: System: Is your school a Title I school?y es no Grade/Subj ject: Email Address: School Phor ne: Gender: M F Ethnicity: Please check () Hispanic or ng: () Non-Hispa nic Race: Please check one () Black or Afi () Native Haw rican American () White () Asian () Americ () Asian Pacific Islander can Indian or Native Alaskan Degree, major, and cer tificate (complete subject area for e ach degree o btained): Degree Subj ject Area (Major) Certificate (Class B, A, AA) Bachelor's degree Master's degree(s) A A A Advanced degree Ed.
-S. 124100 A Advanced degree Ph .D. or Ed.
-D. National Board Certified Professional Experience No Yes Year of Certification In state: Number of Year Out of state: Number o of Years: Signature I Date COLLEGE OF EDUCATION, TI IE UNIVERSITY OF AL ABAMA IN HUNTSVII.
-LLE, 2018
+Name of Intern: Assignment: 1 st 2 nd

+Please complete this form and have your interest Experiences by the end of the first week of the first n return it to the Coordinator of Field and Clinical internship assignment.

+Name: Semester/Year:

+School: System:

+Is your school a Title I school? yes no Grade/Subject:

+Email Address: School Phone:

+Gender: M F Ethnicity: Please check one of the following: MALC

+) Non-Hispanic

+Race: Please check one or more of the followin Black or African American Native Hawaiian or Other Pacific Is Degree, major, and certificate (complete subjects) White() Asian() Asian Pacific Islandernder() American Indian or Native Alaskan

+ea (Major) Certificate (Class B, A, AA)

+Bachelor's degree В

+Master's degree(s) Α

+Α

+Α

+Advanced degree Ed.
+S.

+Advanced degree Ph .D. or Ed.
+D.

+National Board Certified Teacher: No Yes Year of Certification

+Professional Experience:

+In state: Number of Years: Dut of state: Number of Years:

+Signature Date

+COLLEGE OF EDUCATION, THE UNIVERSITY OF ALABAM IN HUNTSVILLE, 2018